lesjames/breakpoint/readme.md

 ### Helper Functions

+Sizing `.grid-cell` elements in your layout requires a class name to hook onto and a helper function for translating a column count into a width.

+`.sidebar { width: fluid(3); }`

+There are a couple functions for sizing elements but by default you should use the fluid() function for sizing `.grid-cell` elements.

 `fluid($col)` calculates a percentage based on how many columns you want.
 Has an optional second argument that can override the number of availiable columns when calulating the percentage.

 `fixed($col)` calculates a fixed width for grid cells.
-Since this function accounts for border-box padding you should only use this function for sizing `.grid-cell` units.

 `no-grid-fixed($col)` calculates a fixed width for items outside of the grid system.
 This function does not assume border-box sizing and should be applied to elements other than `.grid-cell` units.